DAIKICHI-PSC/RS-02/README.md

 2024/9/10 Compatible with Keigan's KM-1U.
 The thread will not terminate unless you change print("stop auto_serial_reading") to break in pykeigan's usbcontroller.py.

+2025/3/10 Added virtual parallel processing.
+In addition to the program from the beginning, you can also virtually execute programs from the specified N number in parallel.